-If you ever went snorkelling or scuba diving, then you’ve most probably stumbled upon a coral reef.
-But how much do you really know about these vibrant, colourful natural wonders?
+You’ve probably encountered a coral reef if you ever went snorkelling or scuba diving.
+But how much do you know about these vibrant, colourful natural wonders?

 Coral reefs are considered among the most biologically diverse ecosystems on Earth, rivalling even the biodiversity of tropical rainforests.
-They are home to an array of life forms, from corals and sponges to sea turtles and a vast number of fish species.
+They are home to various life forms, from corals and sponges to sea turtles and many fish species.
 Beyond their breathtaking beauty, there is much more to coral reefs than what meets the eye.
-Coral reefs play a vital role in preserving the marine ecosystem and life on Earth.
+Coral reefs are vital in preserving the marine ecosystem and life on Earth.

 Let’s dive into the mesmerising world of coral reefs and prepare to be captivated by 15 facts about these fascinating underwater realms.

-Corals Are Animals, Not Plants and Definitely Not Rocks
+Corals Are Animals, Not Plants and Not Rocks

-A single coral reef is composed of thousands of individual corals known as polyps.
-Polyps are small cylindrical vase-shaped creatures, measuring only a few millimetres in diameter, and secrete calcium carbonate that forms an external shell.
-Over the course of the years, the polyps grow and divide to form large colonies, which serve as the building blocks of sophisticated coral reefs.
+A single coral reef comprises thousands of individual corals known as polyps.
+Polyps are small cylindrical vase-shaped creatures measuring only a few millimetres in diameter.
+They secrete calcium carbonate that forms an external shell.
+Over the years, the polyps grow and divide to form large colonies, which serve as the building blocks of sophisticated coral reefs.
 The colonies can be as huge as a car or a house.

-While they may not look alike, corals are related to jellyfish and anemones, all belonging to the phylum of Cnidarians, a group of ocean-dwelling creatures characterised by tentacles that sting.
-Marine biologists consider jellyfish and corals as cousins!
+While they may not look alike, corals are related to jellyfish and anemones.
+They belong to the species of Cnidarians, a group of ocean-dwelling creatures characterised by tentacles that sting.
+Marine biologists consider jellyfish and corals cousins!

 Since Corals Are Animals, They Can Eat